philadams-zz/philadams.net/src/quotes.md

 > Language always gives us away. _George Carlin_

 -
+> One who makes no mistakes makes nothing at all. _Giacomo Casanova_

+-
+> Success consists of going from failure to failure without loss of enthusiasm.
+> _Winston Churchill_

+-
 > It's kind of fun to do the impossible. _Walt Disney_

 -
 > It is much easier to be critical than to be correct. _Benjamin
 > Disraeli_

+-
+> Things you own end up owning you. _Tyler Durden_

+-
+> I never worry about the future it comes soon enough. _Albert Einstein_

 -
 > Our strength grows out of our weakness.
 Not until we are pricked